Missouri Court Records

 How Do I Find Recent Arrests in Missouri?

-Residents of Missouri can find information on recent arrests in their area by contacting or visiting their local law enforcement agency or the police department in the last known location of the subject.
-Likewise, online arrest logs are usually updated daily.
-Interested persons may also check the Missouri State Trooper’s online arrest report and jail rosters.
+Missouri residents may find information on recent arrests in their area by contacting or visiting the local arresting agency.
+Interested persons may also check the Missouri State Trooper's online arrest report and jail rosters.
 Alternatively, researchers may also check third-party aggregate sites.

 Are Missouri Arrest Records Free?